kaby76/AntlrVSIX/README.md

 Please bear with me while I try to correct the grammar.

 * Use Visual Studio 2017 to build the extension.

+## New in v1.2.4:

+* The extension is now both VS 2017 and 2015 compatible.

+* The results windows of Antlr Find All References is now "Antlr Find Results".

+## New in v1.2.3:

+* Color selection through VS Options/Environment/Fonts and Colors.
+Look for "Antlr ..." named items.

+* Bug fixes with Context Menu entries for AntlrVSIX.
+AntlrVSIX commands are now only visible when cursor positioned at an Antlr symbol in the grammar.
+This fixes the segv's when selecting AntlrVSIX commands in non-Antlr files.

+Any questions, email me at ken.domino <at> gmail.com

 ## Alternative Visual Studio Extensions